Dried cherries are a tasty, portable, and healthy snack on their own. They can also be used in baked goods, as a salad topping, and in compotes.

 Even after the cherries are correctly dehydrated, there may still be some residual moisture in the fruit that you can't feel.
 This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
 But you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.

 Put the dried, cooled cherries into glass jars, only filling the jars about 2/3 full.
 Cover the jars.
 Shake the jars a couple of times a day for one week.
 This redistributes the cherries as well as any moisture they may still contain.
-If any condensation shows up on the sides of the jars, your fruit isn't dried well enough yet and it needs to go back into the dehydrator for a few hours.
+If any condensation shows up on the sides of the jars, your fruit isn't dried well enough yet and it needs to go back into the oven for a few hours.

 Once your dried cherries are conditioned, store them in airtight containers away from direct light or heat.
 It's okay to fully fill the jars at this point; the 2/3 full was just for the conditioning phase when you needed to be able to shake the pieces around.